Craig Robinson biography

 Robinson hit some setbacks in his career, involving encounters with the law.
 In 2008 he was pulled over for a traffic violation, and police found he was intoxicated with illegal drugs in his car.
 A follow-up investigation found him to be under the influence of several drugs, including cocaine, amphetamines and marijuana.
 However, with Robinson pleading guilty, his charges were dismissed once he completed drug education classes.

-His rise to fame continued with appearances in films such as Fanboys, Miss March, Post Grad, The Goods: Live Hard, Sell Hard and Shrek Forever After.
+His rise to fame continued with appearances in films such as Fanboys , Miss March , Post Grad , The Goods: Live Hard, Sell Hard and Shrek Forever After .
 His performance in the movie The Hot Tub Machine received great reviews, even though the movie itself was panned.
-His recent work includes a starring role in This Is The End (2013).
-More recently, he starred in Hot Tub Time Machine 2 (2015) and voiced the character Mr. Grits in Sausage Party (2016).
+His recent work includes This Is The End (2013), Hot Tub Time Machine 2 (2015), the ensemble animated comedy Sausage Party (2016), and the Anna Kendrick comedy Table 19 (2017).

 Craig Robinson Filmography